dmsc/mkatr/README.md

 - `-b`  Selects the next file in the command line as the _boot_ file, the file will be loaded when the computer boots, and must be in the standard Atari binary file format.
-        The bootloader for 128 bytes per sector uses addresses from
+        The bootloader for 128 bytes per sector needs 613 bytes, from $700 to
-        $700 to $965, and the bootloader for 256 bytes per sector uses addresses from $700 to $A50.
+        $965, and the bootloader for 256 bytes per sector needs 848 bytes, from
+        $700 to $A50, both can be relocated with the `-B` option.

 - `-x`  Output image with exact sector count for all available content.
         This will use non-standard sector counts, and return images with 128 bytes per sector if the image is smaller than about 8MB.

+- `-s`  Specify the minimum size of the output image, in bytes.
+The image will be of this size or larger instead of the smaller possible.
+        This allows creating images with available free space.

+- `-B`  Specify the page (high part of address) of the start of the bootloader.
+        Use this option to load games or other software with a low loading address that conflicts with the standard address of the bootloader.
+A safe value is from page 6 instead of the default page 7, but page 4 or 5 is also possible.

 - `-h`  Shows a brief help.